tdsimao/IA-Searches/README.md

 # Search

-This project aims to create a lybrary of searches
+This project aims to create a library of search methods

 ## How To